 Duarte et al., Rebuilding Marine Life, Nature, April 1st 2020

-Takeaway #1: marine habitats are highly resilient
+Marine habitats are highly resilient

 The World has entered the 6th mass extinction of biodiversity.
-However, the Ocean presents a great capacity of recovery and resilience.
+However, the ocean presents a great capacity of recovery and resilience.
 This, according to scientists, is a great source of hope.